Do you love the tactile experience of taking notes on paper but prefer the organizational features of digital note-taking apps? We do, too.

 Price: Free (with a Microsoft Account)

 I hope this article has shown you the exciting options you have for taking notes with your iPad.
-It’s now easier than ever to get the benefits of writing on paper without sacrificing the organization features of digital apps.
+It’s now easier than ever to get the benefits of writing on paper without sacrificing the organizational features of digital apps.

 Click the button below to learn how you can take it (and thousands of other classes) for free: